angelsenra/angelsenra.github.io/_includes/cv-content.md

 Oct 2019 - Present
 <br>
 Working as a Backend Developer and DevOps for Usersnap\'s SaaS.
 Working with Python (flask, celery, SQLalchemy), PostgreSQL, RabbitMQ, Kibana, AWS (EC2, ECS, S3).
-Striving to improve the maintainability and scalability of this awesome product
+Striving to improve the maintainability and scalability of this awesome product.

 </div>